eunsu-park/solar_euv_generation/readme.md

 9. CT(64,4,2)-B-R
 10. CT(1,4,2)-S

-The generator network has skip-connections between $i$-th layers of the encoder and $10-i$-th layers of the decoder like the U-Net architecture.
+The generator network has skip-connections between i-th layers of the encoder and (10-i)-th layers of the decoder like the U-Net architecture.

 #### Skip-connection: